 “When the choice is thirst or pagan water, their throats will make the choice given time.”
 Kebechet narrowed her eyes.

 “That’s not the issue and you know it.”
-Nora snapped.
+Nora said.
 “We can’t have the people divided over faith, even if it means finding an alternative.”

 “Why must we spend so much time deliberating with fools who have their heads in the sand?”
 Kebechet asked, exasperated.
-It was like speaking to Giovanni.
+It was like speaking to Giovanni at times.

 “Because” Nora sighed, her brow furrowed.
-“Those fools make up more than half the population.
+“Those ‘fools’ as you call them make up more than half the population.
 It is true, the existence of the old pantheons is undeniable at this point…I mean, you’re obvious enough proof of that.
-But that does not preclude their faith from its validity…I mean for heaven’s sake, have you heard Sobek and Athena arguing over how the world was made?”
+But wecan’t just ask people to throw their faith away.
+And besides, it’s not like they’re necessarily wrong…I mean for heaven’s sake, have you heard Sobek and Athena arguing over how the world was made?”

 “I’ve not had the privilege.”
 Kebechet frowned.

 “Look” Nora wringed her hands briefly before letting them fall to her side.
 “I know I have a bias.
 The Catholics and the Christians and the Greeks and even those small Norse cults and everyone else in the city knows I’m biased.
 But they also know that it’s not my job to say which religion is right and which is wrong.
 Half because that question doesn’t even make sense anymore, and half because my only job is keeping the peace between them all so that everyone can remain satisfied that they’re beloved by their God or gods and going to their own afterlife…well, once those houses get in order.”